Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - Doing behavior rehearsals and role-playing exercises.

-- Your supervisor observing you counsel clients then giving feedback.
+- Your supervisor observes you counseling clients, then gives feedback.

 - Skill demonstration sessions.

-- Group activities such as peer support meetings, treatment review sessions, and collaboration exercises.
+- Group activities include peer support meetings, treatment review sessions, and collaborative exercises.

 You may have done some of these exercises as part of a class.
-However, classroom exercises don’t typically count towards this requirement.
+However, classroom exercises typically do not count towards this requirement.
 Clinical supervision must generally take place where you work or volunteer.

 Step 4: Submit Your ADC Application to the IBADCC